ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 We propose a standardized way to communicate these preferences and an algorithm to resolve any two preferences lists.

 For any dimension, nodes list the relative importance of them.
 Consequently, nodes specify their accepted options within each dimension.
-Importance is communicated through Swarm by any positive integer
+Importance is communicated through Swarm by any positive integer.

 The following is an example of the proposed configuration: